zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

     - **Version**: Optional claim.
 It represents the issued software version.
 Value is encoded as text string.

-    - **Signer ID**: It represents the hash of a signing authority public key.
+    - **Signer ID**: Optional claim, but required in order to be compliant with the PSA-SM.
+It represents the hash of a signing authority public key.
       Value is encoded as byte string.

     - **Measurement description**: Optional claim.
 It represents the way in which the measurement value of the software component is computed.
 Value is encoded as text string containing an abbreviated description (name) of the measurement method.

-    - **No software measurements**: In the event that the implementation does not contain any software measurements then the software components claim above can be omitted but instead it is mandatory to include this claim to indicate this is a deliberate state.
-Custom claim a value is encoded as an unsigned integer set to 1.

 *********************************************
 Initial attestation token (IAT) data encoding